 and the Pilgrims Hospices Fundraising Team

-Registration for the Pilgrims Hospices Tree Recycling scheme has been closed due to government COVID-19 restrictions.
+Registration for the Pilgrims Hospices Tree Recycling scheme has closed due to government COVID-19 restrictions.

-Pilgrims Hospices is proud to be rolling out our renowned Christmas Tree Recycling fundraising campaign into Thanet and Canterbury for the first time (now cancelled).
+Pilgrims Hospices is proud to be rolling out our renowned Christmas Tree Recycling fundraising campaign into Canterbury and Thanet for the first time (now cancelled).

 This special fundraising initiative has been running for 8 years in the Ashford Borough Council area and has raised in excess of £115,000 for local hospice care over this time.

-Now, we are thrilled to bring you an easy-to-access Christmas tree drop off station for Thanet!
+Now, we are thrilled to bring you an easy-to-access Christmas tree drop off station in Canterbury!